garbados/the-emerald-green/doc/the_order_of_things.md

 There's so much out there to see and feel and touch and be!
 I could be anyone, eventually.
 Anything.
 Why not go a-looking, then?
-Let's see what fate has in store!
+Let's see what fate has for me!

 ## The Two of Cups

 Who now do I find?
 What an offer -- what a trade.
-I look at the thundering clouds, the forest bending before the gale, and think the same words they say to me:
+I look at the thundering clouds,
+The forest bending before the gale,
+And think the same words they say to me:
 "We can only get through this together."
 So we do.
 We make it through.
 What an offer.
 What a trade.